marjan-sz/Data_Science/README.md

 (ii)  You are tasked to classify a rare-occurring class; which of the two class of models would you choose and why: Bayesian models or Regression-based models?

-When a model works too well on a data set, it cannot predict well on unseen data.
+Answer: When a model works too well on a data set, it cannot predict well on unseen data.
 This problem is called overfitting and it happens when a model learns all noise in the training data.
 This problem affects model performance in generalizing on test data.
 Reasons for overfitting can be a complex target function (that is customized for all details in the train set), lack of